CMU-Graphics/Scotty3D/assignments/A3/T4-path-tracing.md

 # `A3T4` Path Tracing

 Up to this point, your renderer has only computed object visibility using ray tracing.
 Now, we will simulate the complicated paths that light can take throughout the scene, bouncing off many surfaces before eventually reaching the camera.
 Simulating this multi-bounce light is referred to as _global illumination_, and it is critical for producing realistic images, especially when specular surfaces are present.
 Note that all functions in `src/scene/material.cpp` are in **local space** to the surface with respect to the ray intersection point, while functions in `src/pathtracer/pathtracer.cpp` are generally in **world space**.
-Keep in mind that in Scotty3D's coordinate system, x is horizontal, y is vertical (the 'up' direction), and z is depth.
+Keep in mind that in Scotty3D's coordinate system, $x$ is horizontal, $y$ is vertical (the 'up' direction), and $z$ is depth.

 ---